bioinfo-pf-curie/raw-qc/README.md

 =======================================================
 Available Profiles

-  -profile test                Set up the test dataset -profile conda               Build a new conda environment before running the pipeline -profile condaPath           Use a pre-build conda environment already installed on our cluster -profile singularity         Use the Singularity images for each process -profile cluster             Run the workflow on the cluster, instead of locally
+  -profile test                 Set up the test dataset -profile conda                Build a new conda environment before running the pipeline -profile toolsPath            Use the paths defined in configuration for each tool -profile singularity          Use the Singularity images for each process -profile cluster              Run the workflow on the cluster, instead of locally

 ```